Belgian Railways Class 18 (Alsthom)

 The Belgian Railways Class 18 was a type of electric locomotive operated by NMBS/SNCB of Belgium.
-They have been displaced from these workings by Thalys electric multiple units and were all retired from service by 1999.
+Six locomotives of this type entered service between 1973 and 1974.
 They were derived from the French SNCF CC 40100 express passenger locomotives.
 Their multi-voltage capabilities allowed them to work beyond Belgium's borders, mainly Paris - Brussels/Liège and Oostende - Cologne.
+The locomotives were all retired from service by 1999.
+Class 18 has been displaced from these assignments by Thalys electric multiple units.

-The locomotives had an aluminum body with dark blue accents.
+The locomotives had an aluminum body with dark blue accents, later repainted with teal and yellow accents.

+Since 2009, the locomotive numbers from 1801 onwards have been in use by the new Siemens NMBS/SNCB Class 18 locomotives.

 Status

 The dispositions of locomotives in this class are as follows: